shinehome888-commits/ShineGPT/README.md

 ## 🚀 How to Use

-1. Click "SMS Mode" → type `lesson 1` → learn offline
+1. Click "SMS Mode" → type `lesson 1` → learn on low data
 2. Click "Online Mode" → ask questions like "What is blockchain?" → get answers
 3. Tap "About ShineGPT" → read our story
 4. Learn.
 Earn points.
 Keep going.